acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     export default VideoList;

 But here, and this is important, what is instead exported is a container component returned by the function returned by `connect(mapStateToProps, mapDispatchToProps)` given the actual presentation component as an argument.
 Funky, I know.
-So for our `VideoList`-component, as we shall see, the export statement would look like this:
+So for our `VideoList` component, as we shall see, the export statement would look like this:

     const mapStateToProps = state => {
         return { videos: state.videos };